renebarto/baremetal/doc/05-console-uart1.md

 - We will create a new folder underneath `code/libraries` named baremetal.
 - We will add subdirectories underneath named `include` and `src`, which will hold header (.h) files and source files (.cpp) respectively.
-- Underneath code/libraries/baremetal/include we will create another directory named baremetal.
+- Underneath `code/libraries/baremetal/include` we will create another directory named `baremetal`.
 The reason for this will be explained shortly.
 - We will create a new `CMakeLists.txt` file in `code/libraries/baremetal` with the following contents:

 ```cmake